oracle/weblogic-kubernetes-operator/site/weblogic-docker-images.md

 * [WebLogic Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling)
   to define the domain.

+In these samples you will see a reference to a "base" or `FROM` image.
+You should use an image with the mandatory patches installed as this base image.
+This image could be either the standard `store/oracle/weblogic:12.2.1.3` pre-patched image or an image you created using the instructions above.

 **Note**: Oracle recommends that Docker images containing WebLogic domains be kept in a private repository.